 Today the government comprises 17 autonomous communities and two autonomous cities, which are accountable for culture, health and education.
 Spain is the 9th largest world economy.

-The lure of wonderful climate, rich history and a laid-back, unhurried lifestyle, combined with a cost of living considerably lower than pre-financial crisis, have made Spain a very attractive destination for many expats.
+The lure of a wonderful climate, rich history and a laid-back, unhurried lifestyle, combined with a cost of living considerably lower than pre-financial crisis, have made Spain a very attractive destination for many ex-pats.

 Spain offers amazing food, culture, sport and leisure, beaches among other things, and also averages more than 3,000 hours of sunshine per year making it one of the warmest countries on the continent.